SEARCH

 The best-known study that made this claim, and gets mentioned all the time, was conducted by NASA—the space people.
 Being able to drop NASA’s name makes anything seem cooler, and it’s used a lot when people write about plants and air freshness1.

-Back in the 1980s, a scientist name Bill Wolverton—who really did work for NASA—published research claiming that plants removed various chemicals like benzene and formaldehyde from the air, which we do not want in our homes.
+Back in the 1980s, a scientist name Bill Wolverton—who really did work for NASA—published research claiming that plants removed various chemicals like benzene and formaldehyde from the air, all things we do not want in our homes.

 Ten years later and retired from NASA, Wolverton started his own company and wrote a popular book (still available on Amazon) called “How to Grow Fresh Air: 50 House Plants that Purify Your Home or Office”.
 His findings got a lot of coverage into the 1990s and people loved to hear their plants were making the air fresher.